Iqbal Farrukh and Asad Jamal

 Stanford Alzheimer's Disease Research Center (ADRC)

-The clinical and research focus of the Stanford ADRC includes both Alzheimer’s disease and Parkinson’s disease.
-They are the most common and the second most common neurodegenerative disorders.
+The clinical and research focus of the Stanford ADRC includes both Alzheimer’s disease and the spectrum of Lewy body disorders, the two most common causes of neurodegeneration.
 We believe that research and patient care can be advanced by comparing and contrasting distinctive features of each.
+We follow volunteers with Alzheimer’s disease, dementia with Lewy bodies, Parkinson’s disease, and mild cognitive impairment, and we follow healthy older adults without cognitive impairment.
+Our outreach activities include Latinx and Asian communities in the Bay Area.

 Stanford Alzheimer’s Disease Research Center